EPFL-LCN/pub-illing2019-nnetworks/readme.txt

 julia SC.jl

+(Note: at first execution all dependencies will be installed and the dataset(s) will be downloaded.
+This could take a few minutes.)
 To access or change parameters of the simulations please have a look at the respective script.
 Especially for the spiking LIF simulations runtime is a serious problem.
 Even though some time was spent on optimising for speed, certain scripts run up to a week (single thread on an Intel Xeon E5-2680 v3 2.5 GHz) for the parameters given in the paper.